AgoraIO/video-sdk-samples-flutter/flutter-reference-app/lib/cloud_proxy/README.md

 ## Understand the code

-For context on this sample, and a full explanation of the essential code snippets used in this project, read the **Call quality best practice** document for your product of interest:
+For context on this sample, and a full explanation of the essential code snippets used in this project, read the **Connect through restricted networks with Cloud Proxy** document for your product of interest:

 * [Video calling](https://docs.agora.io/en/video-calling/develop/cloud-proxy?platform=flutter)
 * [Voice calling](https://docs.agora.io/en/voice-calling/develop/cloud-proxy?platform=flutter)